AnymouseProphet/SocialistHousing/README.md

 To the best of my knowledge, at this time `pdflatex` and LaTeX in general are not able to add the signature themselves but you can open the compiled document in [Acrobat Reader DC](https://acrobat.adobe.com/us/en/acrobat/pdf-reader.html) to add your digital signature.
-Scroll to the end of the document and ckick the thing that looks like a pencil where the __Visual Indication of Signature:__ heading is.
+Scroll to the end of the document and click the thing that looks like a pencil where the __Visual Indication of Signature:__ heading is.